Readiness for Ministry in the Orthodox Presbyterian Church Seminar

 - Download an electronic copy of Planting an Orthodox Presbyterian Church (PDF format).

-- To obtain a print copy, please contact Katie Stumpff at email@example.com.
+- To obtain a print copy, please contact Allison Groot at [email protected].

 Regional Church Extension Conference

 The Regional Church Extension Conference is a consultation of representatives from the Presbyteries of the Orthodox Presbyterian Church.
 The presbyteries of the sixteen regional churches are invited to send the chairman of the home missions/church extension committee or another representative of the committee as well as its regional home missionary.
 These men and the staff of the Committee on Home Missions and Church Extension consult together about the church’s work of planting new churches.

 The work of home missions in each regional church is reviewed.
-Biblical principles related to the establishment of new churches are studies together.
+Biblical principles related to the establishment of new churches are studied together.
 Funding for the work is planned.